geovedi/book-notes/2016/chaos-monkeys.notes.md

   - Introduction to real-time bidding (RTB) exchanges and their significance.
   - Comparison of RTB exchanges to stock exchanges.
   - Transformation in the media world similar to financial industry shifts.
-  - The narrator's involvement in building an RTB bidding engine for Adchemy.
+  - Antonio's involvement in building an RTB bidding engine for Adchemy.
-  - The experience's impact on the narrator's future work in the field.
+  - The experience's impact on Antonio's future work in the field.

 ### Knowing How to Swim
 - Introduction: